Code-Institute-Submissions/windsurf_event/README.md

 **Homepage**
  + Click on logo or Home and verify that home page appears.
- + Click on Recipes dropdown - verify all categories are loading as options with links to the correct categories
+ + See the on registered events and the pull down menu for the details of the participant of the registered event
  + If visitor is not logged in “Login” should be displayed in the navigation and clicking this link will bring you to the login page.
- + If visitor is logged in the navigation should read “Account” with dropdown links to Add recipe, My Recipes and Logout.
-Also should display the correct Username.
+ + If visitor is logged in the navigation should have Home, Profile, Plan Event and Log Out.
- + Search Button - click to open full screen overlay search box.
+ + If visitor is logged in you see a "edit"button for editing your own registered event
+ + If visitor is logged you see a "edit"button for editing your own registered event
+ + If visitor is logged you see a in the pull down menu the details of the participant of the registered event you will see email,gender,birthday, comment username.
+ + If visitor is logged you see a in the pull down menu the details of the participant of the registered event you have the option to cencel the event.
- + Ensure slider displaying correct recipes, links to recipes going to correct pages and arrows on slider working
+ + Ensure slider displaying correct recipes, links to recipes going to correct pages and arrows on slider working.
- + “You may also be interested in” should display the four newest recipes added to the site with links to the individual recipes.
- + Clicking on the “Browse All Recipes” button brings you to the All recipes page.
- + Confirmed that the right side category links link to the correct pages
- + Verify that 20 tags are being loaded on the right side of the page with links going to search results of that tag.
  + Confirmed that the social links in the footer open in a new browser window and go to the correct links

-**Category Pages**
- + Click through to each category page and confirmed that the correct header and recipes were displaying
- + Confirmed that if there were no recipes to display user is prompted to either log in and add a recipe or if already logged in to just add a recipe.
+**Profile**

- + Confirmed that if less than six recipes were displayed that the pagination is hidden
+ + Confirmed that you see the correct username
+ + If visitor is logged in the navigation should have Home, Profile, Plan Event and Log Out
- + Confirmed that the pagination is working correctly when there are more than 6 recipes to display
+ + Confirmed that you see the windsurfing picture
- + Verified that clicking on a recipe brings the user to the correct detailed recipe page.
+ + Confirmed that the social links in the footer open in a new browser window and go to the correct links

+**Plan Event**
+ + Confirmed that you see the option to plan an event
+ + Confirmed that you see an event pull down menu where you can choose your event
+ + Confirmed that you see an option to register your name
+ + Confirmed that you see an option to register your email address
+ + Confirmed that you see radio buttons to select your male of female gender
+ + Confirmed that you see a birthday picker to select your birthday
+ + Confirmed that you see a comment field to give comment

 **User Account**